 This course is designed to provide an overview of injury and disability.
 Topics will be examined through multiple levels of analysis.
 A review of global distribution and risk factors will also be included in the discussion.

-Prerequisite(s): HSCI 1130, and one of BIOL 1115, 1116, or 1175.
+Prerequisite(s): HSCI 1130 and one of the following: BIOL 1115, 1116, 1175, 1190, or HKIN 1190.